Barros9/AndroidArchitectureCompare/README.md

 # Architectures Compare on Android

-Simple comparison between the android architectures: MVC, MVP, MVVM.
+Simple comparison between the android architectures: MVC, MVP, MVVM, MVI.
 The app uses retrofit to perform a network call and shows the results according the architecture.

 The API is "https://www.reddit.com/r/{SEARCH_PARAM}/top.json"